bitmakerla/estela/docs/estela-cli/quickstart.md

 > ```

 {:% .note }
-> You can use the superuser credentials that you set with `make createsuperuser` to login.
+> You can use the superuser credentials that you set with `make createsuperuser` to log in.

 ### Creating a project